Demonicious/neo-demonicious.dev/content/coronastats.md

 eventType: project
 date: 2020-04-01
 website: https://www.producthunt.com/products/coronavirus-statistics
-image: isearthstillwarming
+image: coronastats
-thumbnail: fire
+thumbnail: coronastats-thumb
-excerpt: A Coronavirus Cases & News tracker built in React.js with a PHP & Postgres Backend.
+excerpt: A Coronavirus Cases & News tracker built in React.js with a PHP & MySQL Backend.
 It was my excuse to learn React but ended up becoming product of the day on Product Hunt and reached hundereds of thousands of unique visitors.
-tags: [react, php, postgres]
+tags: [react, php, mysql]
 # , cypress
 ---